top of page

 Is ketamine dangerous?

-Any medication can be dangerous if misused and ketamine, like all prescription medications, should only be used under a doctor’s supervision.
+Any medication can be dangerous if misused.
+Ketamine, like all prescription medications, should only be used under a doctor’s supervision.
 When used appropriately, ketamine is a very safe medication with few risks and side effects.
 In fact, ketamine’s track record of safety is one reason it is favored as an anesthetic for even young children undergoing surgery.
 Moreover, the doses of ketamine necessary to achieve its beneficial therapeutic effects are significantly lower than those necessary for anesthesia, further minimizing risks and side effects.

 Is ketamine addictive?

 As with many medications, misusing ketamine (that is, taking it too frequently and/or at too-high doses, unsupervised by a doctor) could result in addiction/dependence.
-However, at the low therapeutic doses and dosing frequencies used in the course of ketamine infusion therapy, there is effectively no risk of addiction or dependence, especially since all ketamine treatments at Ketamine Center of Central Georgia are administered in the office under Dr. Greenberg’s direct supervision.
+However, at the low therapeutic doses and dosing frequencies used in the course of ketamine infusion therapy, there is effectively no risk of addiction or dependence, especially since all IV ketamine treatments at Ketamine Center of Central Georgia are administered in the office under Dr. Greenberg’s direct supervision.

 Is ketamine a narcotic?